- Business and Employment»

 Surround yourself with people who are smarter than you.— Russell Simmons

 Keep good company.
 If you want to improve your chances of finding your dream job, surround yourself with people who have either landed their dream job already or who are working towards finding it, just like you.
 Invite the people you know who have been successful in finding work that they love out for coffee.
-Tell them what your goals are and that you admire their accomplishment.
+Tell them what your goals are and that you admire their accomplishments.
 Ask them if they have any tips on how to find a dream job.

-Surround yourself with people who have a positive attitude and who believe that you can achieve your careers goals too.
+Spend time with people who have a positive attitude and who believe that you can achieve your careers goals too.
 Steer clear of people who are competitive, negative, or jealous.
 The truly successful people in life are the ones who believe in abundance.
 They’re not threatened by other people’s success; in fact, they take great joy in seeing other people do well.

 Many are stubborn in pursuit of the path they have chosen, few in pursuit of the goal.— Friedrich Nietzsche